Use code 'EarlyBird'

 Flights

-We find the best prices for flights are often available around 90-120 days before departure, but of course this varies greatly from route to route and year to year.
-You should wait until this trip is confirmed to run before you book non-refundable flights.
-GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed. *This program begins in Casablanca and ends in Marrakech.* Please double-check our itinerary for the date by which you must arrive in Casablanca, which usually means departing the U.S. one day prior.
+Wait for official trip confirmation via email from GEEO before booking your flights.
+Prices tend to be lowest 90–120 days out, but that window varies by route and year.
+Neither GEEO nor G Adventures bear responsibility for any flights purchased before the trip is confirmed. *This program begins in Casablanca and ends in Marrakech.* Please double-check our itinerary for the date by which you must arrive in Casablanca, which usually means departing the U.S. one day prior.
 You may want to arrive in Morocco one or more days early in case you have flight disruptions.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
 You can depart from Marrakech at any time on the final day of the program.
 Most participants opt for a multi-city flight—arriving in Casablanca and departing from Marrakech.
 This approach is generally the most straightforward and usually adds less than $100 to your airfare compared to a round-trip ticket to Casablanca.
 However, if you choose a round-trip flight from Casablanca, here are a few options for your return from Marrakech to Casablanca at the end of your trip:

 • Fly: There are affordable non-stop flights from Marrakech to Casablanca, but booking a flight separate from your transatlantic ticket could cause issues if you experience flight disruptions.